Nooyi, Indra.jpg

 Indra took that message to heart (as did her older sister Chandrika Krishnamurth, a Grammy nominated world musician and a financial advisor/trustee of New York University; and her younger brother Nandu Narayanan, founder and Chief Investment Officer of Trident Investment Management LLC in New York City).
 She received a degree in chemistry, physics, and math from Madras Christian College in 1976, where she considered herself a bit of a rule breaker by joining an all-girls cricket team and becoming a member of an all-girls rock band.

-She continued on with her education, receiving her M.B.A. in 1978 from the Indian Institute of Management in Calcutta.
+She continued with her education, receiving her M.B.A. in 1978 from the Indian Institute of Management in Calcutta.
 She took her first job at Tootal, a British textile company in India.
 She then went on to work for Johnson & Johnson as brand manager overseeing the company’s Stayfree account.
 Indra found this to be a challenging position, as advertising women’s feminine products was not allowed in India.
 After leaving Johnson & Johnson she worked as a product manager for textile firm Mettur Beardsell Ltd.

 Indra began to feel as though she needed more preparation for the business world and so she applied and was accepted to the Yale School of Management in 1978.
 She was surprised that her parents agreed to let her go abroad.
 After graduating from Yale in 1980 with a master’s degree in public and private management she went on to direct international corporate strategies for the Boston Consulting Group.
 In 1986 she began working for Motorola as a business development executive and then was promoted to the Director of Corporate Strategy and Planning and Vice President.
 In 1990 she began working as Senior Vice President of Strategy and Strategic Marketing for Asea Brown Boveri, an automation and power technology corporation.